 - Cloud-based for easy access

-A reliable construction communication plan affects your construction schedule and your construction timeline, driving your overarching project delivery.
+A reliable communication plan affects your construction schedule and your construction timeline, driving your overarching project delivery.
 It can reduce unnecessary delays, improve employee morale, and protect your reputation with clients.
-It may seem like a simple step in the project plan, but you’ll soon see the impact it has on your project execution.
+It may seem like a simple step in the project plan, but you’ll soon see the impact it has on your execution and overall project success.

 Use ALICE To Schedule